-This course has been designed to help you find challenging and rewarding work in journalism.
+This NCTJ accredited course has been designed to be a springboard to a challenging and rewarding career in journalism.

 During your time with us, you will learn the skills that you will need to become an incisive, thoughtful and successful journalist.

-As well as a general professional grounding in journalism, you will also be able to specialise in your second semester in print and online journalism, broadcast journalism or sports journalism, depending on which pathway you choose in your second semester.
+As well as a general professional grounding in journalism, you will also be able to specialise in your second semester in news journalism, broadcast journalism or sports journalism, depending on which pathway you choose in your second semester.

-Upon graduation, you will be awarded a PgDip or MA degree and will have had the opportunity to achieve the NCTJ Diploma - all are important qualifications to help launch your career in the UK media industry.
+Upon graduation, you will be awarded a PgDip or MA degree and will have had the opportunity to achieve the NCTJ Diploma (seperate fees apply) - all are important qualifications to help launch your career in the UK media industry.

 All about the course

-This is a highly intensive course with a focus on UK professional practice and only for you if you are fully committed to becoming a working journalist, particularly in the UK.
-You will study modules closely aligned with the NCTJ Diploma syllabus, so that, in addition to achieving an MA/PGDip, you are able to pass seven components of the NCTJ Diploma, such as Media Law and Reporting.
+This is a highly intensive course with a focus on UK professional practice and only for you if you are fully committed to becoming a working journalist.
+You will study modules closely aligned with the NCTJ Diploma syllabus, so that, in addition to achieving an MA/PGDip, you are able to pass the required NCTJ components such as Essential Media Law and Essential Journalism.

-At the beginning of trimester two, you will be able to take one of the three pathways in news, broadcast or sports journalism.
-However, you will be able to gain the NCTJ qualification, irrespective of the pathway you choose.
+In trimester two you will specialise by taking one of the three pathways - news, broadcast or sports journalism.
+You will be able to gain the NCTJ Diploma irrespective of the pathway you choose.
 During this trimester you will be required to complete industry placements.

 Once you pass the Postgraduate Diploma at the end of trimester two, you are eligible to study the optional MA Major Project in trimester three (summer) to be submitted in mid-September.